RedisLabs/geo.lua/README.md

-geo.lua - helper library for Redis geospatial indices
+geo.lua - helper library for Redis geospatial indices :earth_africa:
 ===

 This is a Lua library containing miscellaneous geospatial helper routines for use with [Redis](http://redis.io).
 It requires the [GEO API](http://redis.io/commands#geo), available from v3.2.